ourenseko/eurmillones/README.md

 4.- Drag and drop the file

-5.- The command shoul be: java -jar "namefile.jar"
+5.- The command should be: java -jar "namefile.jar"

 6.- Return for PLAY!